timomeh/tune-otd/README.md

 ## Can you be a bit more specific?

 This little thingy displays your Tunes as __Spotify Play Buttons__ in a chronological order.
-You don't need a SQL-Database ans Stuff, it's all located in a JSON.
+You don't need a SQL-Database and Stuff, it's all located in a JSON.
 The Core is pretty simple and nooby PHP-Stuff.

 ## Show me how it looks like